 Criminal justice major

 Criminal justice is one of our most popular academic programs.
-There are plenty of reasons why the criminal justice major enjoys such a strong reputation.
-With the help of internships, diverse faculty, research opportunities, and more, our students can use their knowledge in criminal justice in a variety of ways: to improve the current justice system, exercise reasoned judgment to advance the scientific basis of criminal justice practices, and promote ethical principles.
+The criminal justice major enjoys such a strong reputation for plenty of reasons.
+With the help of internships, diverse faculty, research opportunities, and more, our students can use their knowledge in criminal justice in various ways: to improve the current justice system, exercise reasoned judgment to advance the scientific basis of criminal justice practices, and promote ethical principles.

 In a growing career field that consists of many different specializations, understanding criminal behavior as well as the governing legal system is a great asset to society.
 Criminal justice provides a wide array of studies including criminology, policing, the courts, juvenile delinquency/juvenile justice, and corrections which pave the way to influential careers concerning these topics as well as government law, paralegal, private-practices, correctional treatment specialists, and more.